moldyn/dcTMD/README.md

 This package aids in the analysis of dissipation-corrected targeted molecular dynamics (dcTMD) simulations.
 The method enforces rare unbinding events of ligands from proteins via a constraint pulling bias.
 Subsequently, free energy profiles and friction factors are estimated along the unbinding coordinate.
 For a methodological overview, see our [article](https://pubs.acs.org/doi/full/10.1021/acs.jctc.8b00835).

 > S. Wolf, and G. Stock,
 > *Targeted molecular dynamics calculations of free energy profiles using a nonequilibrium friction correction.*,
 > Journal of chemical theory and computation (2018)

 This package will be published soon:

-> V. Tänzel, and M. Jäger, and S. Wolf,
+> V. Tänzel, M. Jäger, D. Nagel, and S. Wolf,
 > *Dissipation Corrected Targeted Molecular Dynamics*,
 > in preparation (2023)

 We kindly ask you to cite these articles in case you use this software package for published works.